campsoftware/Xanadu/README.md

 Use when possible: [ Fixed, Updated, Moved, Added, Removed, Renamed, Replaced, Decided, NOTE ]

+2025-07-28-14-24-37
+- Added printer.php function pageContentCardFitter to help create mPDF cards that flow into a multicolumn table.

 2025-07-27-15-34-10
 - Added recs.php function recordDuplicate param for setting default values.
 - Added printer.php functions for creating multi column pages that flow down.
 It uses mPDF->GetY before and after placing html.
 Proof of concept for now.